bwogit/CI_PP4_Caiman_Cove/README.md

  | Scroll to footer at bottom of page | Use social media links | Works as expected |

 - Acceptance Criteria
+ - The navigation bar (navbar) is clearly visible at the top of each page.
+ - The navbar contains links to important sections, such as the menu, blog, and contact page.
+ - The footer of each page contains links to the restaurant's social media profiles, email address, phone number, and business  - hours.
+ - The social media icons are easily recognizable and link to the correct URLs.

 <details><summary>Show document</summary>
 <img src="docs/testing/user_story_2.jpg">